Curry Leaves (Murraya koenigii)

 Curry leaves are used extensively in south Indian cooking, much the same way coriander leaves are used in northern Indian cuisine.

-Curry leaves have a spicy, lemon-like and faintly bitter flavor that can’t be replicated by any other ingredient.
+Curry leaves have a spicy, lemon-like and faintly bitter flavour that can’t be replicated by any other ingredient.

 The leaves have a warm curry-like, musky aroma, particularly when crushed.

-Curry leaves are grown on deciduous, branching trees that grow to between 6-16 feet high.
+Curry leaves are grown on deciduous, branching trees that grow to between 2 and 5 metres high.
 They grow best in tropical climates in well-drained soil.
 Despite being deciduous, the leaves are available for picking most of the year.

 Curry trees are native to the foothills of the Himalayas, India, northern Thailand and Sri Lanka and more recently plantations have been established in Australia.
 In Sri Lanka and India, curry is an esteemed tree and is called ‘sweet neem leaves’ in most Indian languages.

-The leaves, root and bark of the curry tree have been used throughout history to assist with vomiting, intestinal worms, hemorrhoids and flatulence.
+The leaves, root and bark of the curry tree have been used throughout history to assist with vomiting, intestinal worms, haemorrhoids and flatulence.

 Is curry powder made from curry leaves?

 No, curry powder does not come from curry leaves.
-Curry powder is made from a combination of ginger, chili, black pepper, cumin, coriander, garlic, fenugreek and turmeric.
+Curry powder is made from a combination of ginger, chilli, black pepper, cumin, coriander, garlic, fenugreek and turmeric.